PengChen11/data-structures-and-algorithms/README.md

-# Javascript data structures and algorithms practice for code 301 and 401
+# data structures and algorithms practice from Code Fellows 301 and 401 courses

 Part of growing as a programmer is to practice, practice, practice.
 Throughout Code Fellows 301 and 401 courses, I will complete a set of daily code challenges.

 The 2nd 401 course with Code Fellows was JavaScript.
-The 1st time was done in Python, [click here to see the repo](https://github.com/PengChen11/python-data-structures-and-algorithms)
+The 1st time was done in Python, [click here to see the Python repo](https://github.com/PengChen11/python-data-structures-and-algorithms)

-Now it comes to the 3rd time, with Java.
-Each little challenges will be updated to include Java code in it.
+Now it comes to the 3rd time, with **Java**.
+Each little challenges will be updated to include **Java** code in it.

 When doing these challenges this time, a few months after I started the Python 401 class,  I realized that my thought process is changed in the great way.
 This time some of my solutions are way much more efficient in O(time) and O(space).

-## 401 Challenges
+## 401 Challenges (JavaScript and Java)

 ### Algorithm challenges